 Celebrities With Small Fiber Neuropathy

-The iconic guitarist of the rock era who made his name over the instrument was struggling to play due to small fiber neuropathy.
-He was facing a problem in playing the guitar due to damaged nerves because of this illness.
-He said that he felt a lot of pain in his lower back that turned into neuropathy and felt like electric shocks going down his legs.
-He did not feel his finger tingling.
-Hence it was not linked with guitar playing.
-Therefore, it was considered that he got it due to worse habits of alcoholism and addiction to drugs.
+The iconic guitarist of the rock era, Eric Clapton now struggles to play guitar due to small fiber neuropathy and damaged nerves.
+In a recent interview, he said that he felt a lot of pain in his lower back that turned into neuropathy, and he felt like electric shocks were traveling down his legs.
+Because he felt no tingling in his fingers, his condition was probably not directly linked to guitar playing.
+It is more likely that he got the condition due to alcoholism and drug addiction.

-Another guitarist, Dave Ball from Procul Harum rock band, got peripheral neuropathy while undergoing chemotherapy sessions back in 2012.
-He shared his feelings in an article for Macmillan Cancer Support.
-He said he feels the sensation of finger tingles.
+Another guitarist, Dave Ball from the rock band Procul Harum, got peripheral neuropathy while undergoing chemotherapy sessions back in 2012.
+He shared his experiences in an article for Macmillan Cancer Support, in which he revealed that he feels tingling sensations in his fingers.

-He added that it feels like your small nerve fibers in the skin are bare and directly exposed to the outside.
-Any contact can arise unpleasant feelings, and you end up wearing gloves all the time.
+Ball felt like the small nerve fibers in his skin were bare and directly exposed.
+Any contact caused unpleasant feelings, and he ended up wearing gloves all the time.